-and organs.
-Different cells respond to arsenite by producing ROS via different mechanisms, e.g., in the mitochondrial respiratory chain (Liu et al., 2005; Guidarelli et al., 2015, 2016a), via NADPH oxidase activation (Smith et al., 2001; Chou et al., 2004; Straub et al., 2008), or through both mechanisms (Li et al., 2014).
+Hence, the impact of the metalloid in different cell types should depend on their susceptibility to arsenite-induced ROS formation, in turn affected by an array of variables associated with the specific characteristics of the cells, tissues and organs.
+Different cells respond to arsenite by producing ROS via different mechanisms, e.g., in the mitochondrial respiratory chain (Liu et al., 2005; Guidarelli et al., 2015; Guidarelli et al., 2016a), via NADPH oxidase activation (Smith et al., 2001; Chou et al., 2004; Straub et al., 2008) or through both mechanisms (Li et al., 2014).

-Mechanistic studies on arsenite cytotoxicity and genotoxicity should therefore ideally involve the use of specific cell types that are characterized by a well defined antioxidant system and respond to arsenite through established mechanisms of ROS formation.
-In this direction, we performed our initial studies on arsenite toxicity in U937 cells, from now on referred to as respiration-proficient cells (RP cells), demonstrating that these cells uniquely produce mitochondrial superoxide $(mitoO_2^{-})$ in response to a low concentration of arsenite (Guidarelli et al., 2015, 2016a).
-This ROS response was sensitive to inhibitors of electron transport in the respiratory chain as well as to the respiration-deficient phenotype, i.e., respiration-deficient cells (RD cells) derived from the same RP cell line, which failed to produce $mitoO_2^{-1}$ in response to arsenite.
-We then investigated the mechanism whereby arsenite mobilizes Ca2+ from the endoplasmic reticulum (ER) and found that the metalloid promotes an initial slow mobilization of a limited amount of the cation from the inositol-1,4,5-trisphosphate receptor (IP_3R) .
-This response was ROS-independent and was mediated by the direct interaction of arsenite with this Ca2+ pool (Guidarelli et al., 2018).
-The initial IP3R stimulation was associated with additional direct effects of the metalloid on the intraluminal cross talk between the IP3R and the ryanodine (Ry) receptor (RyR), thereby leading to the release of large amounts of Ca2+ from the RyR (Guidarelli et al., 2018).
-This second response was therefore sensitive to RyR inhibitors and RyR downregulation (Guidarelli et al., 2009).
+Mechanistic studies on arsenite cyto- geno-toxicity should therefore ideally involve the use of specific cell types, characterised by a well-defined antioxidant system, and responding to arsenite through established mechanisms of ROS formation.
+In this direction, we performed our initial studies on arsenite toxicity in U937 cells, from now on referred to as respiration-proficient (RP)-cells, with the demonstration that these cells uniquely produce mitochondrial superoxide (mito O_2^{-1}) in response to a low concentration of arsenite (Guidarelli et al., 2015; Guidarelli et al., 2016a).
+This ROS response was sensitive to inhibitors of electron transport in the respiratory chain as well as to the respiration-deficient phenotype, i.e., respiration-deficient cells (RD-cells) derived from the same RP-cell line, failed to produce mitoO2- in response to arsenite.
+We then investigated the mechanism whereby arsenite mobilizes Ca2+ from the endoplasmic reticulum (ER) and found that the metalloid promotes an initial slow mobilization of a limited amount of the cation from the inositol-1,4,5-trisphosphate receptor (IP3R).
+This response was ROS independent and mediated by the direct interaction of arsenite with this Ca2+ pool (Guidarelli et al., 2018).
+The initial IP3R stimulation was associated with additional direct effects of the metalloid on the intraluminal crosstalk between the IP3R and the ryanodine receptor (RyR), thereby leading to the release of large amounts of Ca2+ from the RyR (Guidarelli et al., 2018).
+This second response was therefore sensitive to RyR inhibitors and RyR down-regulation (Guidarelli et al., 2009).

-Finally, the fraction of Ca^{2+} derived from the RyR was taken up by the mitochondria through the mitochondrial Ca^{2+} uniporter (MCU), in which the cation critically contributed to events promoting mitoO2^{-.} formation (Guidarelli et al., 2019a); that is, mitoO2^{-.} formation induced by arsenite in RP cells, besides being sensitive to inhibitors of electron transport and the respiration-deficient phenotype, was also suppressed by IP3R, RyR, and MCU inhibitors.
-In addition, the metalloid failed to promote mitoO2^{-.} formation in cells with downregulated RyR (Guidarelli et al., 2019a).
+Finally, the fraction of Ca2+ derived from the RyR was taken up by the mitochondria through the mitochondrial Ca2+ uniporter (MCU), in which the cation critically contributed to events promoting mitoO2-- formation (Guidarelli et al., 2019a).
+That is, mitoO2-- formation induced by arsenite in RP-cells, besides being sensitive to inhibitors of electron transport and to the respiration-deficient phenotype, was also suppressed by IP3R, RyR and MCU inhibitors.
+In addition, the metalloid failed to promote mitoO2-- formation in cells with downregulated RyR (Guidarelli et al., 2019a).

-The mechanisms mediating ROS formation in RP cells exposed to arsenite therefore involve upstream events directly induced by the metalloid through its binding in specific sites of the ER, leading to Ca^{2+} mobilization and mitochondrial accumulation (Guidarelli et al., 2019a).
-The slow effects on the ER are possibly dependent on the time necessary to allow a significant cellular uptake of the metalloid and promote effects resulting in Ca^{2+} mobilization and mitochondrial accumulation.
-It is, however, unclear whether the same prolonged exposure to specific arsenite concentrations is also necessary to trigger the Ca^{2+} -dependent mitochondrial events associated with superoxide (O_2^{-}) formation.
+The mechanism(s) mediating ROS formation in RP-cells exposed to arsenite therefore involve(s) upstream events directly induced by the metalloid through its binding in specific sites of the ER, leading to Ca2+ mobilization and mitochondrial accumulation (Guidarelli et al., 2019a).
+The slow effects on the ER are possibly dependent on the time necessary to allow a significant cellular uptake of the metalloid and to promote effects resulting in Ca2+ mobilization and mitochondrial accumulation.
+It is however unclear whether the same prolonged exposure to specific arsenite concentrations is also necessary to trigger the Ca^{2+} -dependent mitochondrial events associated with O_2^{-} formation.

-These considerations stimulated the present study, in which we investigated the requirements for arsenite in the overall process leading to mitochondrial O_2^{-} formation.
-More specifically, we asked the question of whether IP3R or RyR agonist-induced enforced mitochondrial Ca2+ accumulation shortens the time required by and/or lowers the concentration of arsenite to promote the formation of ${\rm mito}O_2^{-}$.
+These considerations stimulated the present study in which we investigated the requirements for arsenite in the overall process leading to mitochondrial O_2^{-} formation.
+More specifically, we asked the question of whether IP_3R or RyR agonist-induced enforced mitochondrial Ca^{2+} accumulation shortens the time required by, and/or lowers the concentration of, arsenite to promote the formation of mito O_2^{-} .

-Materials and Methods
+Materials and methods